hi5sahil/hi5sahil.github.io/_posts/2019-03-02-Sarcasm-Detection-in-News-Articles'-Titles.md

 <img src="/assets/images/word2vec_visualization.PNG" alt="word2vec_visualization" class="inline"/>

-The behind the scenes magic of word2vec worked amazingly well as the model is grouping words by meaningful relationships (evident even in the 2-D representation of embeddings):
+Behind the scenes magic of word2vec worked amazingly well as the model is grouping words by meaningful relationships (evident even in the 2-D representation of embeddings):
 * Hillary-Clinton-Donald-Trump
 * Obama-President-White-House-Campaign
 * Area-Man